best-practice-and-impact/ons-git-config/README.md

 ## 4. Aliases

-Aliases can be used to create shortcuts for regularly-used or hard-to-remember Git commads.
+Aliases can be used to create shortcuts for common or hard-to-remember Git commads.
 Most of the examples below shorten regular commands to two letters (e.g. `git status` to `git st`).
 While the last example makes it easier for me to push new local branches to new remote equivalents, as I often forget to use the `--set-upstream` flag when doing this.

 To create aliases, use